Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: The Reinforcement Learning Framework

-Here, the expectation is taken with respect to the transition distribution $p_{t+1}$ only, which does not depend on the policy, thus the subscript $\boldsymbol{d}$ can be omitted.
-This property allows estimation of (optimal) value functions recursively, from $T$ backwards in time.
-In finite-horizon \textit{dynamic programming} (DP), this technique is known as \textit{backward induction}, and represents one of the main methods for solving the Bellman equation, also referred to as the DP equation or \textit{optimality equation}.
-In infinite- and indefinite-horizon problems, using traditional backward induction is impossible, given the impossibility of extrapolating beyond the time horizon in the observed data.
+Here, the expectation $\mathbb{E}$ is taken with respect to the transition distribution $p_{t+1}$ only, which does not depend on the policy; thus, the subscript $\boldsymbol{d}$ can be omitted.
+This property allows for the estimation of (optimal) value functions recursively, from $T$ backward in time.
+In finite-horizon \textit{dynamic programming} (DP), this technique is known as \textit{backward induction}, and represents one of the main methods for solving the Bellman equation, also referred to as the DP equation or \textit{optimality equation}~\citep{sutton18_rl}.
+In infinite- and indefinite-horizon problems, using traditional backward induction is not possible, given the impossibility of extrapolating beyond the time horizon in the observed data.
 To overcome this issue, alternative methods and additional assumptions (e.g., discounting and boundedness of rewards) are typically taken into account.
-Under these assumptions, authors proposed for example to focus on time-homogenous Markov processes for eliminating the dependence of value functions on $t$~\citep[see e.g.,][]{ertefaie2018constructing,luckett2020estimating}, or revisit the Bellman optimality equation~\citep{zhou2021estimating}.
+Common strategies focus on time-homogeneous Markov processes to eliminate the dependence of value functions on $t$ (see e.g.,~\cite{ertefaie2018constructing,luckett2020estimating}), or revisit the Bellman optimality equation~\citep{zhou2021estimating}.